-I spoke in my Crab Egg Foo Young post about my un-ironic love for Americanized Chinese food.
+I've spoken before about my un-ironic love for Americanized Chinese food.
 High on my list of favorites is General Tso’s Chicken.
 Rather, I should say, I really love good General Tso’s.
 This is one of those dishes that run the gamut from spectacular to complete garbage.
 Have you ever had the bad stuff, the way too sweet stuff with the soggy chicken and thick, gloppy sauce?
 It’s disgusting.

 Chicken is a much more forgiving protein in dishes like this than fish.
 I knew that if I was going to give the General a Bait 2 Plate makeover, I needed to hit a couple aspects of the dish just right.